hubcad25/nhl_trade_market/README.md

 # Outline of the projects
 The global projects for this purpose to be materialized are the following:
-- [] Build a relational database containing players and teams data (postgres sql)
+- [] Build a relational database containing players data (postgres sql)
     - [] Automatic collection
     - [] Manually input data through a UI when necessary
 - [] Build a function that retrieves data on a player at a certain point in time (in the relational db and apis), returns a json
-- [] Build a function that transforms this data into a "sentence"
+- [] Build a function that transforms this data into a text report
-- [] Finetune a feature extractor that transforms this sentence into a set of numerical features
+- [] Finetune a feature extractor that transforms this text report into a set of numerical features
 - [] Build a dataset containing NHL trades
 - [] Train a neural network